 It is important not to get overly excited about, or base expectations on the selling prices alluded to on these sites; consider the possibility that the facts may be exaggerated and/or misquoted to make the story seem more impressive and ‘newsworthy’!

-"Ambergris samples can be verified for us and for our clients, via analysis by independent laboratories with whom we have been working with for a number of years.
-The methods used are based on those published by Rowland and Sutton (2017) and Rowland et al., (2018) and include use of Fourier transform infrared spectroscopy, gas chromatography-mass spectrometry and nuclear magnetic resonance spectroscopy (FTIR, GC-MS and NMR) techniques.
-The latter allow the identification and measurement of ambrein, which is the major constituent of genuine ambergris and also measurement and identification of any co-occurring compounds, such as faecal steroids".
+The methods of laboratory testing recommended to identify ambergris, should be based on those published by Rowland and Sutton (2017) and Rowland et al., (2018) and include use of Fourier transform infrared spectroscopy, gas chromatography-mass spectrometry and nuclear magnetic resonance spectroscopy (FTIR, GC-MS and NMR) techniques.
+The latter allow the identification and measurement of ambrein, which is the major constituent of genuine ambergris and also measurement and identification of any co-occurring compounds, such as faecal steroids.

 Rowland, S.J. and Sutton, P.A.
 (2017) Chromatographic and spectral studies of jetsam and archived ambergris.
 Natural Product Research 31, 1752-1757 [doi: 10.1080/14786419.2017.1290618].